isovector/algebra-checkers/README.md

 Furthermore, `algebra-checkers` will generate tests to show that these laws are confluent.
 We can run these tests via `quickCheck lawTests`.

-If we use the `implicationsOf'` function instead of `lawConf'`, `algebra-checkers` will dump out all the additional theorems it has proven about our algebra.
+If we use the `theoremsOf'` function instead of `lawConf'`, `algebra-checkers` will dump out all the additional theorems it has proven about our algebra.
 This serves as a good sanity check:

 ```
-Implications:
+Theorems:

 • set i x' (set i x s) == set i x' s (definition of "set/set")
 • set i (get i s) s == s (definition of "set/get")